01

 The kind breeze arrived softly and took the jasmine strand that was lying in front of her shoulder and carried it back where it belonged.

-It seemed like time had literally paused for her.
+It seemed as though time had literally paused for her.

 Before another wave could touch her feet,